atlan-antillia/EfficientNet-Gastric-Carcinoma/README.md

 <br>
 <br>

-1.We have created <b>Image-dataset-master</b> by using <a href="./projects/Gastric-carcinoma/DatasetCategorizer.py">DatasetCategorizer.py</a> and
+1. We have created <b>Image-dataset-master</b> by using <a href="./projects/Gastric-Carcinoma/DatasetCategorizer.py">DatasetCategorizer.py</a> and
-<a href="./projects/Gastric-carcinoma/train.csv">train.csv</a> file which specifies a category for each image
+<a href="./projects/Gastric-Carcinoma/train.csv">train.csv</a> file which specifies a category for each image
 in the <b>stage1/p_image</b> and <b>stage2/p_image</b> directories,
 .<br>
 <pre>